After some initial uncertainty, it’s now official: Sports betting is legal and coming to the state of Maryland.

 The bill addresses both sports betting and daily fantasy sports.

-The House of Delegates passed the MD sports betting bill on March 11.
+The House of Delegates passed the Maryland sports betting bill on March 11.
 Then, after a flurry of amendments geared mainly toward the number of Maryland sports betting licenses, the Senate unanimously passed the bill on April 12.